 The findings reveal that the board of directors faces several capacity-building challenges, with the most severe is insufficient awareness of market trends and business strategies (average score 5.58), followed by limited knowledge of financial planning and budgeting (5.51) ranked as second most important problems faced.
-Limited exposure to agricultural value chain and innovation and Lack of business management skills among board of members are rated as least severe problems.
+Limited exposure to agricultural value chain and innovation and lack of business management skills among board of members are rated as least severe problems.

 Table 9.
 Operational and management problems faced by board of director